galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-3-verification/tutorial.md

 ##  **Querying verified peptides**

-We will use the Query Tabular tool { %cite Johnson2019 % } to search the PepQuery-verified peptides against the concatenated dataset that contains peptides and proteins from SearchGUI/Peptide and MaxQuant.
+We will use the Query Tabular tool { % cite Johnson2019 % } to search the PepQuery-verified peptides against the concatenated dataset that contains peptides and proteins from SearchGUI/Peptide and MaxQuant.
 This step ensures all the PepQuery-verified peptides are assigned to their protein/protein groups.

 > <hands-on-title> Querying verified peptides </hands-on-title>
 >